-- statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed
+statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006.

-• at least one member of the recruitment panel members has undertaken safer recruitment training through an accredited training programme.
+- statutory guidance relating to volunteers is followed - at least one member of the recruitment panel members has undertaken safer recruitment training through an accredited training programme.

 We hold a Single Central Record (SCR) which demonstrates we have carried out the range of checks required by law on our staff.
+In Crofty Each school maintains responsibility for their SCR, linked to the Trust Shared Services Team SCR.

-Our school complies with the requirements of KCSIE, (September 2023) - Part 3.
+Our school complies with the requirements of KCSIE, (September 2024) - Part 3.